 Mounting is based on the style of analyzer.
 When ordered without a sample conditioning system, the J22 can be installed with an optional mounting plate for installation.
 When installed with a sample conditioning system, the analyzer can be wall or post-mounted.

 When mounting the analyzer, position the instrument so that it is not difficult to operate adjacent devices.
-Refer to the layout diagrams $\rightarrow \cong$ for detailed mounting dimensions.
+Refer to the layout diagrams in $Drawings \rightarrow \Box$ for detailed mounting dimensions.